Bot for selling dumplings

 }

-To start use this command:
+To start the bot, use this command:

 npm run app